-- The general knowledge test, taken by all applicants; - The passenger transport test, taken by all bus driver applicants; - The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes; - The combination vehicles test, which is required if you want to drive combination vehicles; - The hazardous materials test, required if you want to haul hazardous materials or waste in amounts that require placarding or any quantity of a material listed as a select agent or toxin in 42 CFR 73 (In order to obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check.); - The tanker test, required if you want to haul a liquid or liquid gas in a permanently mounted cargo tank rated at 119 gallons or more or a portable tank rated at 1,000 gallons or more; - The doubles/triples test, required if you want to pull double or triple trailers; and - The school bus test, required if you want to drive a school bus.
+- The general knowledge test, taken by all applicants; - The passenger transport test, taken by all bus driver applicants; - The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes; - The combination vehicles test, which is required if you want to drive combination vehicles; - The hazardous materials test, required if you want to haul hazardous materials as defined in 49 CFR 383.5.
+In order to obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check; - The tanker test, required if you want to haul a liquid or liquid gas in a permanently mounted cargo tank rated at 119 gallons or more or a portable tank rated at 1,000 gallons or more; - The doubles/triples test, required if you want to pull double or triple trailers; - The school bus test, required if you want to drive a school bus.